As power returns, Texas energy firms slowly emerge from deep freeze

 Conoco, the top U.S. independent oil producer, is ready to bring back full operations across its U.S. operations outside of Alaska once power and other infrastructure outages end, she said.

-Reporting by Jennifer Hiller, Erwin Seba in Houston and Stephanie Kelly in New York; writing by Gary McWilliams; Editing by Leslie Adler
+Reporting by Jennifer Hiller, Erwin Seba in Houston and Stephanie Kelly in New York; writing by Gary McWilliams; additional reporting by Swati Verma in Bengaluru; Editing by Leslie Adler and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.